mnellemann/svci/README.md

 There are few steps in the installation.

+1. Prepare your Spectrum Virtualize
-1. Installation of InfluxDB and Grafana software
+2. Installation of InfluxDB and Grafana software
-2. Installation and configuration of *SVC Insights* (SVCi)
+3. Installation and configuration of *SVC Insights* (SVCi)
-3. Configure Grafana and import example dashboards
+4. Configure Grafana and import example dashboards

+### 1 - Prepare Spectrum Virtualize

+- Create a user with the "Monitor" role

-### 1 - InfluxDB and Grafana Installation
+### 2 - InfluxDB and Grafana Installation

 Install InfluxDB (v. **1.8.x** or **1.9.x** for best compatibility with Grafana) on a host which is network accessible by the SVCi utility (the default InfluxDB port is 8086).
 You can install Grafana on the same server or any server which are able to connect to the InfluxDB database.
 The Grafana installation needs to be accessible from your browser (default on port 3000).
 The default settings for both InfluxDB and Grafana will work fine as a start.